 Cataracts occur when the lens of your eye becomes opaque or cloudy, making it difficult for you to see clearly.
 Cataracts generally form over time, which is why this condition is more often found in elderly people.
 Left untreated, cataracts can cause blindness.
 In fact, it’s estimated that up to 42 percent of blindness cases in the world are caused by cataracts.

 In their early stages, cataracts are so faint or small you may have no symptoms.
 As your cataracts grow, they will begin to interfere with your vision, causing such symptoms as blurred vision, appearance of halos around light, sensitivity to light, distorted vision, and an inability to distinguish colors.

 How Are Cataracts Diagnosed?

-Your Addison/Burbank optometry specialist can diagnose cataracts during an eye exam.
+Your Addison/Burbank/Westmont optometry specialist can diagnose cataracts during an eye exam.
 By scheduling regular eye exams, your eye doctor can monitor your condition to see if it’s affecting your sight.
 The effects of mild cataracts can often be countered with prescription eyewear so you can continue to enjoy good vision.
 Once eyeglasses are not effective in improving your sight, your optometry specialist may recommend cataract surgery.